qheilmann/CommandAPI-docs/docs/en/kotlin-dsl/usage.md

 /optionalArgument give <item> <amount>
 ```

-To declare an argument as optional you need to set the `optional` value to `true`:
+To declare an argument as optional, you need to set the `optional` value to `true`:

 :::tabs key:dsl-usage-page
 ===CommandTree